maxotta/pia-labs/spring-lab/README.md

 1. Get familiar with the project
     * Spring configuration, application context
     * Unit tests - stubs, mocks
+    * Logger configuration - slf4j dependencies in pom.xml, log4j.properties, logger instance in PostDaoJAXRS
+    * JAX-RS configuration - jaxrs and jackson dependencies in pom.xml, PostDaoJAXRS implementation
 1. Try to start the application and go to ``/posts`` page.
     * If fails... :)
 2. Define PostManager bean and try again.
 3. Finish the functionality - comments are not displayed for their quotes at the moment.
-    * Implement remaining methods of the provided PostServiceClient interface.
+    * Implement remaining methods of the provided PostDao interface in the PostDaoJAXRS class.
+    * implement missing part of DefaultPostManager so that comments get joined to their posts.
-4. Write tests to ensure your implementation is correct.
+4. Run tests to ensure your implementation is correct.
-    * try using both mocks and own stubs
-5. Implement CommentList wicket component.
 4. Ask questions